twosigma/Cook/cli/README.md

 As with `tail`, the path is relative to the sandbox directory on the Mesos agent where the instance runs.
 When given a job instance uuid, it will choose the most recently started instance's agent to tail files.

+#### `usage`

+The `usage` command allows you to list cluster share and usage for a particular user.
+In addition to totals, it displays a breakdown of usage by application and job group.
+As with `show`, `usage` will list usage across all configured clusters.

 ### Examples

 Simple job creation: